dmbarbour/glas/docs/GlasNamespaces.md

 ## Modules

-The basic module type is `Env -> Env`, albeit tagged for future extensibility (see *Tags*).
-The input environment should include primitive and conventional definitions under prefix '%', and may include a few user-defined names depending on how the module is integrated.
-A names deserve special attention:

-* '%env.\*' - implicit parameters or context.
-Should propagate implicitly across most imports, but definitions may be shadowed contextually.
-This serves as the foundation for shared libraries, e.g. '%env.libname.op'.
-Binds to 'env.\*' in the user configuration via fixpoint.
-* '%arg.\*' - explicit parameters.
-This allows a client to direct a module's behavior or specialize a module.
-It is feasible to import a module many times with different parameters.
+The basic module value returned by a front-end compiler is a namespace AST representing a closed term of type `Env -> Env`.
+The module is 'linked' by providing the input `Env`.
+The returned `Env` represents exported definitions.
+For clarity and extensibility, the basic module is further tagged "module" (see *Tagged Definitions*), and input `Env` is structured under a few conventions:

+* '%\*' - primitive definitions are provided ad hoc prefix '%' prefix.
+The motive is to simplify both visual recognition of primitives and concise default propagation via `{ "%" => "%" }` translation rules.
+  * '%env.\*' - initially bound to 'env.\*' in the user configuration (via fixpoint), then propagated by default alongside primitive definitions.
+This pseudo-global namespace provides the foundation for *Shared Libraries*.
+* '$\*' - inputs to be specialized per 'import', not propagated implicitly
-* '%self.\*' - open recursion.
-By externalizing fixpoint to the client, we can express modules in terms of inheritance, override, and mixin composition.
+  * '$self' - open fixpoint of module exports, supports inheritance and override.
-* '%src.\*' - abstract location '%src' and constructors.
-When linking a module, the front-end compiler will shadow '%src' in scope.
-* '%.\*' - implicit 'private' space for the front-end compiler; starts empty
+  * '$src' - abstract data representing a source path for the module being linked.

-The glas system provides the initial environment, including an initial '%env.\*', '%self.\*', '%src', and optionally providing runtime version info (or a method to query it) via '%arg.\*'.
-Front-end compilers must continue this pattern, though ideally the common functions (like wrapping an `Env -> Env` function to set '%src' and '%arg.\*', or common load steps) are shared between them.

-Usefully, modules are first-class within the namespace.
-We can define names to the result of loading a module, for example.
+  * '$args' - in case a front-end compiler introduces a syntax to explicitly parameterize imports, e.g. `import foo(A,B,C) as f`, I propose to input a Church-encoded list of namespace terms via '$args' (and named args via '$kwargs').

+Similarly, it is feasible to reserve export prefixes to support *Aggregation* patterns, such as generating a table of contents for notebook applications.
+However, module-layer aggregation is not recommended because it conflicts with lazy loading.
+Instead, I anticipate aggregation at the application layer.

+### Inheritance and Override

+The '$self' argument supports expressing modules in terms of inheritance and overrides.
+This can be useful in many cases, though to effectively leverage it requires explicit design of modules with overrides and extensions in mind, and syntactic support from the front-end compiler (e.g. bind to '$self' names in definition bodies by default, require a keyword to refer to 'prior' definitions).

+### Import vs. Include

+We'll usually interpret `Env -> Env` as linking a module to its context.
+But another useful interpretation is an *environment rewrite*, where the input `Env` may directly reference and rewrite definitions in scope.
+A front-end compiler could easily support both integrations, perhaps distinguishing keywords 'import' (link, local fixpoint) versus 'include' (rewrite current environment).

+Note that 'include' must modify '$src' in scope, but arguments such as '$self' would bind to the host's '$self'.
+We can conveniently express inheritance and override in terms of 'including' the module into the initially empty namespace at the start of the inheriting module.

+*Note:* Beyond import and include, we could introduce specialized or user-defined link keywords to support *Aggregation* patterns, to determine which exports are implicitly integrated and how to integrate them.

-## Adapters and Tags
+## Tagged Definitions and Adapters

-It is useful to tag definitions, modules, etc. to support more flexible interpretation and integration.
-I propose to model tags as a Church-encoded variant, albeit leveraging first-class environments:
+Tags are extremely convenient for extensibility.
+The community can easily introduce new tags or deprecate old ones, providing a foundation for evolving systems.
+Tags can readily support evolving calling conventions, program types, even application models.
+Although less precise than type systems, it is easy to detect, report, and comprehend errors due to unhandled or incompatible tags.

+In my vision for glas systems, every user definition is tagged.
+Modules generated by front-end compilers are also tagged.
+(Primitives and compiler-internal definitions are not necessarily tagged.)
+I propose to represent tags via Church-encoding that leverages namespace extensions:

         template tag<"Tag"> =
             f:("Body", (f:("Adapters",
                 ((b:("", "Tag"), "Adapters"), "Body"))))

-This receives an environment of Adapters, selects Tag, then applies to Body.
-This generalizes to inspecting adapters and picking one, or selecting multiple adapters non-deterministically.
-All definitions, modules, and other components should be tagged.
-Tags should roughly indicate integration, e.g. types and assumptions.
-A useful set of tags:
+        tag<"prog">(Definition)

+Basic tags select and apply an adapter function.
+If there is no adapter for a given tag, we can raise an appropriate error at compile time.
+Intriguingly, this formalization supports adaptive definitions, e.g. we could support a tag that examines the adapter then heuristically selects a 'best' definition in context.
+But, in practice, I'd prefer to push sophisticated analysis of context to another stage, e.g. partial evaluation with algebraic effects.

+A useful initial set of tags:

-* "data" - embedded data
+* "data" - embedded data (`d:...`)
 * "prog" - abstract program
-* "case" - conditional AST, e.g. body of '%cond' or '%loop'
+* "cond" - selector, body of '%cond' or '%loop' (not a valid program by itself)
 * "call" - `Env -> Def` - receive caller's environment, return another tagged definition
-* "module" - `Env -> Env` basic modules
+* "module" - the basic `Env -> Env` module
-* "app" - `Env -> Env` basic applications
+* "app" - wrap a module that defines recognized names like 'settings' and 'start'
+  * the module is also tagged, e.g. `"app":"module":(Env -> Env)`

+Beyond these tags, I already anticipate a few more to support *Aggregation* patterns, *Multiple Inheritance*, or composing alternative expressions of behavior such as hardware description language, process networks, or interaction nets.
+Tags may be user-defined, though if only user-defined the definition will need some explicit post-processing to 'run' it.

+In my vision for glas systems, tags are concise and locally meaningful such as "prog" and "app".
+Developers can introduce GUID or URL tags if they fear naming conflicts, but I hope communication with the community will be sufficient to mitigate conflict in most cases.

 I'll eventually want tags to support *Aggregation* patterns via Church-encoded lists, *Multiple Inheritance* via linearization and deduplication of inheritance graphs, and other useful features.
 Tags make it easy to introduce and integrate new types as needed, subject to de facto standardization.

 ## Multiple Inheritance

-The `Env->Env` type together with fixpoint (%self.\* or app.\*) easily models single inheritance, and can somewhat awkwardly model mixins.
-However, for more complicated cases, it requires manual linearization, i.e. deciding a consistent order in which `Env->Env` functions are composed while eliminating accidental redundancy.
+The basic `Env->Env` module type with '$self' easily models single inheritance, and can awkwardly model mixins.
+However, for complicated cases, manual linearization is painful and error-prone.
+Automatic linearization is feasible if we construct an intermediate 'inheritance graph' that can be composed, deduplicated, reduced, and ultimately 'compiled' to the `Env -> Env` type.
+This would require support from front-end compilers, but it seems technically feasible.

-Support for multiple inheritance is feasible but requires an intermediate representation of the inheritance graph.
-This inheritance graph is processed to a linear sequence of `Env->Env` operations, then composed, ensuring shared ancestors appear only once and ensuring consistent or compatible order.
-The C3 linearization algorithm is relevant in this role.

-After glas systems mature a little, we can introduce tags to indicate when a module or app is represented by an inheritance graph.

 ## Controlling Shadows